 The Centers for Medicare & Medicaid Services (CMS) regulations require that health plans provide their Special Needs Plan provider network with information on their basic Model of Care.
 This applies to our Dual Eligible Special Needs Plan (D-SNP) members, who are eligible for both Medicare and Medicaid, and Chronic Condition Special Needs members (C-SNP), who have one or more qualifying conditions.

 We have included a self-study program that outlines the basic Model of Care requirements for our providers.
-We also have Special Needs Plan (SNP) FAQ Page containing frequently asked questions and other helpful information.
+We also have a Special Needs Plan (SNP) FAQ Page containing frequently asked questions and other helpful information.

 CMS requires us to educate providers who usually treat our SNP members annually about Wellcare’s Model of Care.
 Annually we will update the provider training material to align with the current year Model of Care.